stealthbomber10/stealthbomber10.github.io/_posts/2017-09-09-personal-site-guide.md

 Now if you go back to Cloudflare and click `Recheck Nameservers` under Overview, it should eventually give you a green light with a Status that says `Active` (though it might take some time).

 Now we flip some magic switches that'll speed up our website and make it more secure.
 Go back to your Cloudflare account and navigate to the `Crypto` page under your domain.
-Set SSL to `Flexible`.
+Set SSL to `Full`.
 Set both `Always use HTTPS` and `Automatic HTTPS Rewrites` to `On`.
 Next go to the `Speed` tab and check off `Javascript`, `CSS`, and `HTML` next to `Auto Minify`.
 Finally, go to `Page Rules`.
 You get three free page rules, so enable the following rules: (1) `Always Use HTTPS` for your http domain (like http://trentandraka.me, (2) `Forwarding URL` for the `www` version of your domain (like from https://www.trentandraka.me to https://trentandraka.me) with `Permanent Redirect` enabled, and (3) `Cache Level` for your domain (like https://trentandraka.me/) with `Cache Everything`.
 For reference, these are the page rules for this site:
 ![My rule1]({{ site.url }}/assets/rule1.png)
 ![My rule2]({{ site.url }}/assets/rule2.png)
 ![My rule3]({{ site.url }}/assets/rule3.png)